 Like the 3, the CX-30 features the new Skyactiv-X petrol engine, which is designed to give the fuel economy of a diesel and the performance and refinement of a petrol.
 It incorporates Mazda’s M Hybrid technology – a 24v mild-hybrid system that recycles recovered kinetic energy.

-CO2 emissions start at 105g/km while our Sport Lux model is 133g/km with a combined fuel economy of 47.9mpg.
+CO2 emissions for our Sport Lux model are 133g/km with a combined fuel economy of 47.9mpg.